 * Consider the fractions 1/2 and 1/999999,999,999,999,999.
 As the denominator of any fraction increases, its value decreases.
-Though the volume of infinity is unquantifiable and can't be represented by a number, it is obvious the ratio of the volume of any entity or composite (regardless how large) compared to infinity is Ø.
+Though the volume of infinity is unquantifiable and can't be represented by a number, it is obvious the ratio of the size of any entity (regardless how large) compared to infinity is Ø.

-(2) Using any given point in space as the point of origin for an X,Y,Z axis, one may theoretically extend equidistant lines to infinity through the spectrum of three-dimensional coordinates.
+* Using any given point in space as the point of origin for an X,Y,Z axis, one may theoretically extend equidistant lines to infinity through the spectrum of three-dimensional coordinates.
 This describes a sphere which theoretically encompasses the Universe.
 By definition, the selected point is the center of that sphere - and the center of the Universe.
 Since the same can be done for all points in the Universe, the relative position of every entity is at the center of cosmos.

 * If every quality has a reciprocal, then the sum of the qualities of every entity in the Universe has a 'null' value.